 The San Francisco Bay Area has long been a hotbed for new venture creation, and Berkeley-Haas is one of the world’s leading centers for the study and practice of entrepreneurship.
-Through academic and experiential learning, the Berkeley MBA program offers its students the training and ecosystem to launch scaleable enterprises and also teaches them how to start careers in the venture capital industry.
-Some Haas entrepreneurs have numerous opportunities to join Silicon Valley startups and launch their own.
+The Berkeley MBA Program offers students the training and ecosystem to launch scaleable enterprises, start careers in the venture capital industry, and take leading roles in early-stage-startups.

-At the center of UC Berkeley startup activities is the highly ranked Lester Center for Entrepreneurship, which emphasizes the integration of academic and experiential learning by bringing entrepreneurs and venture capitalists into the classroom.
-The Lester Center's classes, events, and programs are designed to provide the resources and experiences to help students interested in exploring entrepreneurship and starting companies get the most out of their time on the Berkeley campus and in Silicon Valley.
+At the center of UC Berkeley startup activities is the highly ranked Lester Center for Entrepreneurship, with classes, events, and programs that help students get the most out of their time on the Berkeley campus and in Silicon Valley.

-Among its many activities are two prominent startup competitions, the Berkeley Entrepreneurs Forum, Skydeck and LAUNCH: the UC Berkeley Startup Competition & Accelerator, as well as cross-campus mixers, hackathons, and meetups.
-All provide the opportunity to meet with venture capitalists, entrepreneurs, business leaders, alums, and other UC Berkeley graduate students.
+Among its many activities are prominent startup competitions, the Berkeley Entrepreneurs Forum, Skydeck and LAUNCH: the UC Berkeley Startup Competition & Accelerator, as well as cross-campus mixers and hackathons.
+All provide opportunities to meet with venture capitalists, entrepreneurs, business leaders, alums, and other UC Berkeley graduate students.

-Situated in the heart of downtown Berkeley is the UC Berkeley Startup Accelerator at Skydeck, a jointly-run program of the Lester Center for Entrepreneurship, the College of Engineering's Center for Entrepreneurship and Technology, and the UC Berkeley Vice Chancellor for Research.
-The purpose of the UCBSA is to accelerate the launch of fundable startup companies with scalable business models.
+In addition to providing support and guidance, UC Berkeley also provides a runway for new ideas: Skydeck, a jointly-run program of the Haas School's Lester Center for Entrepreneurship, the College of Engineering's Center for Entrepreneurship and Technology, and the UC Berkeley Vice Chancellor for Research.

 Back to Areas of Emphasis